-Dutch Neck: Slayback-Reed Homestead
+Slayback-Reed Homestead

 Historical Overview

-David’s son, Abel, was West Windsor’s very first Tax Collector and Overseer of the Poor when West Windsor formed in 1797.
-He was also an Overseer of the Highways and a Commissioner for Laying Roads shortly afterward.[5]
-In 1818 (by which time he had moved to Butler Township in Ohio) he sold the southeastern corner of his property to the Dutch Neck Presbyterian Church which, two years prior, had constructed their current house of worship on it at 154 South Mill Road.[6]
-This plot was just a tiny portion of Slayback’s entire 100-acre property, most of which (including the house pictured here) had been sold, seven years prior, to John G. Bergen, also member of one of West Windsor’s oldest families.[7]
+David died in 1791.
+Among other items, his will allowed his wife permanent residency in his "mansion house" and bequeathed his farmstead to two of his sons, Abel and Jesse.[6]
+It seems that the two split the property into two (approximately) 100-acre tracts, with Abel receiving the southern half, including the house,[7] and Jesse receiving the northern half.[8]
+It is Abel's portion that this article explores.
+Abel was West Windsor’s very first Tax Collector and Overseer of the Poor when the town formed in 1797.
+He was later an Overseer of the Highways and a Commissioner for Laying Roads.[9]
+Regrettably, despite the work he did for the Township, he was also a slaveowner.
+At least one "abandonment" from 1806 shows him ceding control of a baby girl named Fanny to West Windsor Township.[10]
+In 1818 (by which time he had moved to Butler Township in Ohio) he sold the southeastern corner of his property to the Dutch Neck Presbyterian Church[11] which, two years prior, had constructed their current house of worship on it at 154 South Mill Road.[12]
+This plot was just a tiny portion at the southeastern corner of Abel's entire 100-acre property, most of which (including the house pictured here) had been sold, in 1811, to John G. Bergen.[13] |

 After John died c.
 1812, his heirs (William Nutt, Ellenor Bergen, and Rutes Bergen) inherited it and sold it to Joseph Nutt in 1818.[8]
 From there, it passed through the following families until William Updike's acquisition of the property:

-The Updikes, too, had lived in the West Windsor area since the mid-1700s.[15]
-Through the 1860s-70s, William Updike was a Township Committee member, Poundkeeper, Judge of Elections, and Commissioner of Taxation Appeal.[16]
+The Updikes, too, had lived in the West Windsor area since the mid-1700s.[22]
+Through the 1860s-70s, William Updike was a Township Committee member, Poundkeeper, Judge of Elections, and Commissioner of Taxation Appeal.[23]
 Upon his death in c.
-1882, his son, Levi, inherited the property who, in 1912, sold the property to Sarah E. and David D. Bergen and Carrie S. Cook.[17]
-They, in turn, owned the property until 1939, when it was acquired by Lester W. and Evalinda M. Reed.[18]
+1882, his son, Levi, inherited the property and, in 1912, sold it to Sarah E. and David D. Bergen and Carrie S. Cook.[24]
+They, in turn, owned the property until 1939, when it was acquired by Lester W. and Evalinda M. Reed.[25]
 The Reed family has owned the property ever since.

-- 18XX-1828: Joseph Hill, Executor of the Estate of Joseph Nutt.[9]
+- 1825-1828: Joseph Hill, Executor of the Estate of Joseph Nutt.[15],[16]

 - 1828-1829: William Welling.[10]